 A separate QC/ QA team was constituted consisting of three members; 1).
 Atif Ali Khan Forestry Graduate (team leader), who was then replaced by Rab Nawaz Sahmal Forestry Graduate; 2).
 Mr. Muhammad Asad Forestry Graduate (member), and 3).
 The concerned provincial REDD+ coordinators (member).
-In addition to these members where possible the REDD+ focal points also visited the field survey teams especially in AJK, and GB.
+In addition to these members where possible the REDD+ focal points or their representatives also visited the field survey teams especially in AJK, GB and Sindh.
+In Sindh a full time DFO was deputed to regularly check quality during the field surveys.
 As recommended in the revised forest inventory manual both hot and cold checks were performed.
 The hot checks consisted of spot visits by the WWF-Pakistan's provincial coordinators and sometimes the concerned provincial REDD+ focal persons to the inventory sites and checked the data collection procedures in the field.
 For the cold checks the team visited the forest inventory teams, randomly picked 10% clusters and re-measured the tree parameters and dead wood in the PSUs of the selected clusters.
 The data was entered in OF Collect entry sheets and the error was assessed using the Power BI software using the formula below (Annex-5, and 6).

-$$\textit{Measurement error (\%)} = \frac{(\textit{biomass before corrections} - \textit{biomass after corrections})}{\textit{biomass after corrections}} \times 100$$
+$Measurement \ error \ (\%) = \frac{(biomass \ before \ corrections - biomass \ after \ corrections)}{biomass \ after \ corrections} \ X \ 100$